 We settled in and then immediately went sandboarding.
 We climbed up a dune with the sandboards in hand (not easy) to reach the top.
 The Klein kids, who we were with, all snowboard, so this was second nature to them.
-Me, on the other hand, was not as proficient at sandboarding.
-I struggled getting down the dune and fell multiple times, but I eventually got the hang of it and loved it!
+I, on the other hand, was not as proficient at sandboarding.
+I struggled to get down the dune and fell multiple times, but I eventually got the hang of it and loved it!
 We all took awesome photos and perfected our sandboarding skills.

-By the time we were finished, the sun started to set and it was the anticipated golden hour- a time with perfect lighting, which makes for amazing photos.
-To my brother’s discontent, Daniel had to take plenty of photos of and with me during the golden hour.
-My brother and I then sought to climb to the highest point of the dune, but on the way the lighting got even better for pictures so we never made it there.
+By the time we were finished, the sun had started to set, and it was the anticipated golden hour- a time with perfect lighting, which makes for amazing photos.
+Daniel had to take plenty of photos of and with me during the golden hour to my his discontent.
+My brother and I then sought to climb to the dune’s highest point, but on the way, the lighting got even better for pictures, so we never made it there.
 At the tip of every dune we climbed, there were unbelievable views.

 Later, we sat around a table on couches where we were given mint tea and cookies, again!
 We saw a beautiful sunset coming and hiked up one of the higher dunes.
 I saw one of the most amazing sunsets I have ever seen.
 I was truly taken aback by it.
 We took amazing photos and enjoyed the sunset.

 We then hoped to catch a full moon by hiking to the highest dune there was.
-We got tired half way up however, and saw the moon and view from the midway point.
+We got tired halfway up, however, and saw the moon and view from the midway point.
 Amazing!
-We then tucked away into our tents where I wore two sweatshirts and a winter coat, a hat, long pants, long socks, and was covered in a huge blanket.
+We then tucked away into our tents, where I wore two sweatshirts and a winter coat, a hat, long pants, long socks, and a huge blanket.
 I was still cold!

 The next morning, I was not feeling well, and everyone but me caught the beautiful sunrise.
 I was fortunate to see photos :-).
 We then headed back to the real world, but not on camels this time.
-On the way back, we took a more adventurous track by riding quads, which are similar to atvs.
+On the way back, we took a more adventurous track by riding quads similar to ATVs.
 I rode with my mom through the winding desert trails, down and over hills, and towards our cars.
-Everyone got stuck at one point or another, but to my dismay, my mom got stuck more than others.
+Everyone got stuck at one point or another, but my mom got stuck more than others, to my dismay.
 You must be 16 or older to drive alone.
 It was an awesome and thrilling experience and made for super cool photos.

-UGH-We then had another 7 hour drive, yawn again!
-We stopped multiple times, one in which included a stop in a ski town.
-It was extremely modern with an open market and beautiful hotels.
+UGH-We then had another 7-hour drive, yawn again!
+We stopped multiple times, one of which included a stop in a ski town.
+It was extremely modern, with an open market and beautiful hotels.
 We then stopped to see monkeys, where we got to feed them, and were then surprised by a herd of sheep that followed the monkeys.
 We arrived at our hotel in Fez late afternoon, so we stuck to dinner at the hotel, where we once again had a traditional Moroccan meal.
-In this hotel, we were serviced by a very nice man, Zach, who spoke excellent english, and truly made our experience at the hotel great.
-The dinner and breakfast was great, and the rooms were perfect for our visit.
+In this hotel, we were serviced by a very nice man, Zach, who spoke excellent English, and truly made our experience at the hotel great.
+The dinner and breakfast were great, and the rooms were perfect for our visit.

 The next day we went out exploring Fez!
-We met with our guide at the hotel, who according to our driver is “the best in Fez.”
-We started off the tour going to an awesome viewpoint and then going to a local crafts shop where much of the pottery, art and mosaics are made.
-We watched men at work, some creating pottery, others chipping, others drawing, etc. It was super cool to see the behind the scenes process of how some of the beautiful Moroccan mosaics and pottery items are made.
+We met with our guide at the hotel, who, according to our driver, is “the best in Fez.”
+We started the tour by going to an awesome viewpoint and then going to a local crafts shop where much of the pottery, art, and mosaics are made.
+We watched men at work, some creating pottery, others chipping, others drawing, etc. It was super cool to see how some of the beautiful Moroccan mosaics and pottery items are made behind the scenes process.

-We then headed into a famous leather tannery and we saw how the leather is created.
-We were given mint to smell before we entered the tannery to ward off the odors of the leather chemicals.
-Once we entered, we were brought to the rooftop where we saw different pots of colors and saw the men make the different leathers.
+We then headed into a famous leather tannery, and we saw how the leather is created.
+We were given mint to smell before we entered the tannery to ward off the leather chemicals’ odors.
+Once we entered, we were brought to the rooftop, where we saw different pots of colors and saw the men make different leathers.
 It was super cool to see.
-We then were led into the store, where we were overwhelmed by the many different leather jackets and bags!
+We were then led into the store, overwhelmed by the many different leather jackets and bags!
 My mom and I decided to buy two jackets: one white and one blue.
 However, they did not have our size in the stock.
 Therefore, what was super cool was that we were measured and fitted for our custom jackets.
 The jackets were delivered to our hotel a few hours after they were made.
 It is crazy how fast they were made and delivered!

-We next headed to the city of Meknes, where we had a guide take us through the town.
+We next headed to Meknes, where we had a guide take us through the town.
 We walked around the city (up many stairs), seeing great views and the Medina.
-We viewed a mosque from the outside, and shopped in the Medina, sampling all different kinds of Moroccan olives, nuts, and candies.
+We viewed a mosque from the outside and shopped in the Medina, sampling all kinds of Moroccan olives, nuts, and candies.

 We next headed to Volubilis, which were ruins.
-We were led by the same tour guide through the ruins, and he only showed us the highlights because we anticipated that we would be bored.
+The same tour guide led us through the ruins, and he only showed us the highlights because we anticipated that we would be bored.
 We tasted very bitter olives, took awesome pictures, saw great views, and learned about the Moroccan culture and history.
 The experience was okay, as it was certainly a little boring.

 We also went down to the river, where we saw peacocks and ostriches.
 The blue city was the calmest city we visited.
-There are only around 40,000 people living there and everything is very peaceful.
-The city was was small, beautiful, and different from everything else we previously saw.
+Only around 40,000 people are living there, and everything is very peaceful.
+The city was small, beautiful, and different from everything else we previously saw.

 After hours of snapping photos and shopping, we made our way to our lunch spot: a local Moroccan home.
 We arrived at the home and were instantly met with mint tea and pastries.
 The boys met us for lunch and said that they enjoyed the hike.
 We were served lentil soup and Moroccan salads.
 But then, we were served sardines.
 This was not appealing to any member of our group.
-We felt bad not eating them however, so being the 16 year olds we are, we shoved the fish to the bottom of our soup bowls.
+However, we felt bad not eating them, so being the 16-year-olds we are, we shoved the fish to the bottom of our soup bowls.
 However, our parents did it too, so maybe it wasn’t an age thing. 🙂

 The host was very kind to us and treated us well.
 She loved the youngest member of our group, Zach, who was 11 years old.
 We were also served delicious artichokes and then fruit salad for dessert.

-Later that night, I went with my older brother and my parents on a sunset hike up to one of the mosques in the city.
-It was super windy but there were still tons of tourists on the walk up.
-Unfortunately, the sun quickly tucked behind a cloud so the sunset was not amazing, but it was still a beautiful scene.
-The hike up was great exercise and the view gorgeous from the top.
+Later that night, I went with my older brother and my parents on a sunset hike up to one of the city’s mosques.
+It was super windy, but there were still tons of tourists on the walk up.
+Unfortunately, the sun quickly tucked behind a cloud, so the sunset was not amazing, but it was still a beautiful scene.
+The hike up was great exercise, and the view gorgeous from the top.

-For dinner, being still sick of Moroccan food, headed to a Chinese restaurant, Sky Chinese.
+We headed to a Chinese restaurant, Sky Chinese, for dinner, being still sick of Moroccan food.
 We ordered tons and tons of food!
 Sweet and sour chicken, fried rice, soup, beef, spring rolls, and plenty more.
 The food was absolutely delicious.
 There were a few mess-ups with the order, but everything worked itself out in the end.
-We had plenty of food and the total price of the meal was very cheap compared to the US!
+We had plenty of food, and the meal’s total price was very cheap compared to the US!

 On our final day, we said goodbye to our favorite city and headed to Rabat.
-We did not stop on the road as the drive was only 4 hours which was easy compared to some of our other drives.
-When we arrived in Rabat, we were directed to launch right away.
+We did not stop on the road as the drive was only 4 hours, which was easy compared to some of our other drives.
+When we arrived in Rabat, we were directed to lunch right away.
 Our lunch destination was on the water and was a seafood place with a buffet.
-The music was extremely loud.
-They had all different kinds of seafood and the food was good.
-We then met out tour guide who first led us to the mausoleum of Mohammed V. There were pillars in the center of the grounds that all of us climbed on and took pictures.
-The center was very pretty and made for great photos.
+The music was thunderous.
+They had all different kinds of seafood, and the food was good.
+We then met our tour guide, who first led us to the mausoleum of Mohammed V. There were pillars in the center of the grounds that all of us climbed on and took pictures.
+The center was beautiful and made for great photos.
 We then took photos with the guards and went inside the building where the king was buried and saw beautiful mosaics.

-From there we drove to the king’s palace and the government buildings.
+From there, we drove to the king’s palace and the government buildings.
 We did not go inside any buildings, but we saw them from the outside.
 The trees around the buildings were trimmed to form almost like one long horizontal tree.
-Our tour guide’s accent was very strong so it was hard to understand him.
-The tour was a little boring but it was also fun.
+Our tour guide’s accent was extreme, so it was hard to understand him.
+The tour was a little boring, but it was also fun.
 We were brought to a cafe where we had tea and cookies and then checked into our riad.
 This riad was the worst out of all of them.
-Our bed, which was made four two, had to fit 3, and our friend had ants crawling in her bathroom.
+Our bed, which was made for two, had to fit 3, and our friend had ants crawling in her bathroom.
 Later that day, we headed out to the Medina for the final time.
 It was the most crowded Medina that we visited!
 It was hard to walk in one big group.
-We did tons of last minute shopping.
+We did tons of last-minute shopping.
 We bought pouches, sneakers, bags, and plenty more.
-The boys left after a little while but the girls shopped for hours, trying on tons of sneakers while looking for the perfect bag.
+The boys left after a little while, but the girls shopped for hours, trying on tons of sneakers while looking for the perfect bag.
 We managed not to get lost, which was very impressive!
 We then headed out to our last dinner of the trip, a traditional Moroccan meal.
-We ate more Moroccan salads, couscous and tagine, and finished off the meal with our last sips of mint tea and pastries.
+We ate more Moroccan salads, couscous, tagine, and finished off the meal with our last sips of mint tea and pastries.